 Social Sciences

-The University of Hawaiʻi–West Oʻahu Bachelor of Arts in Social Sciences degree features concentrations that focus on the systematic and objective study of human behavior in social situations (Sociology), in individuals (Psychology), in the development of children and early learning (Early Childhood Education), in the political setting (Political Science), in resource allocation decision-making (Economics), and in the context of physical, social, and cultural development (Anthropology).
-Concentrations in Early Childhood Education, Political Science, and Psychology are available via distance education.
+The University of Hawaiʻi–West Oʻahu Bachelor of Arts in Social Sciences degree features concentrations that focus on the systematic and objective study of human behavior in social situations (Sociology), in individuals (Psychology), in the political setting (Political Science), in resource allocation decision-making (Economics), and in the context of physical, social, and cultural development (Anthropology), and in the study of sustainable agriculture (Sustainable Community Food Systems).
+Concentrations in Political Science, and Psychology are available via distance education.

 In addition to required courses in the concentration, students also gain breadth in the social sciences by taking an additional nine credits from a complementary social science field.
 Social Sciences Basic courses, which integrate knowledge from several disciplines, and/or Skills courses, related to study in the social sciences must also be completed.
 All students majoring in Social Sciences are required to complete a capstone course (e.g., Senior Project or Senior Practicum).
-Certificates in Substance Abuse and Addiction Studies and Applied Forensic Anthropology may be completed independently or with the bachelor’s degree.
+Certificates in Social Sciences Health and Medicine, Substance Abuse and Addiction Studies and Applied Forensic Anthropology, Gender Studies, and Sustainability Issues, may be completed independently or with the bachelor’s degree.

 Social Sciences Concentrations